VeeqoAPI/api-docs/api.md

 ### Contact us

-If you can't find an answer in the resources above you can contact [Veeqo Support](http://help.veeqo.com/).
+If you can't find an answer in the resources above you can contact [Veeqo API Support](mailto:api-support@veeqo.com).
-They can help you with any problems, questions, or comments you have about the Veeqo Platform.
+They can help you with any problems, questions, or comments you have about the Veeqo API.

 :[Order Resources](resources/orders.md)